MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/administer/arc-customer-scenario.md

 # How the automatic record creation rule works in a customer scenario

 With automatic record creation, you can create multiple cases from an email sent to multiple mailboxes.
-As an administrator, you can [enable this feature](arc-multiple-cases.md#enable-creation-of-multiple-cases-from-an-email-sent-to-multiple-mailboxes) to ensure that multiple cases (one for each queue-enabled mailbox) gets created when multiple mailboxes are added as recipients in the email.
+As an administrator, you can [enable this feature](arc-multiple-cases.md#enable-creation-of-multiple-cases-from-an-email-sent-to-multiple-mailboxes) to ensure that [multiple cases (one for each queue-enabled mailbox) get created when multiple mailboxes are added as recipients in the email](arc-multiple-cases.md#how-automatic-record-creation-rules-work-to-create-multiple-cases-from-an-email-sent-to-multiple-mailboxes).

 This topic lists the various customer scenarios and explains how the automatic record creation rule works when a customer sends a new mail, replies to an email, or forwards an agent’s email.
 The following flowchart explains the customer scenario.